oclipa/javascript-cheat-sheet/README.md

          * Code can be harder to read.
          * Steeper learning curve (particularly if coming from an OO background; scoping!)

-Javascript does not support (true) classical inheritance.
+JavaScript does not support (true) classical inheritance.

 *It is difficult to identify any case where classical inheritance is more appropriate than prototypal inheritance!
 The only case appears to be "if the language you are using depends on classical inheritance".*